brewlabs/sendpress/readme.txt

 == Description ==

-SendPress is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
-Built on the WordPress UI you already know.
-It's just as easy as creating a new Post.
+SendPress is a plugin for WordPress that allows to create and send newsletters.
+You can easily grow your newlsetter subscription list with widgets to gather and manage your subscribers.
+Built on the WordPress UI you already know creating a newsleter is just as easy as creating a new Post.

-Sending great emails and newsletters is something that should be easy and not require a third party system forget MailChimp, Aweber, etc.
+Sending great emails and newsletters is something that should be easy and not require a third party system forget MailChimp, Aweber, etc. Start sending great newsletters and tracking what your subscribers are doing.

 = Check out our 2 minute run through video =